 Why Click and Collect is a WIN for the pickup point?

 Photos from the stores on Regent Street in London

 How established is Click and Collect in South Africa?

 We’re already seeing Click and Collect lockers being set up at Engen garages by DSV and at Sasol garages by Makro.
 Postnet has been promoting its Postnet-to-Postnet service as a Click and Collect option.

 We’ve seen some big SA retailers promoting that customers shop on their websites and then collect at their closest stores.
 Some of the early adopters include Checkers, Woolies, CTM, Edgars and Clicks.

 The award-winning start-up Zande is making good progress to set up Spaza shops in townships as pick up points.

 But the one South African company to have already established a great Click and Collect ecosystem is Pargo.

-Pargo have over 2,200 collection points already set up and have partners with multiple eCommerce sellers so that they can offer Click and Collect to their customers.
+Pargo has over 2,200 collection points already set up and have partnered with multiple eCommerce sellers so that they can offer Click and Collect to their customers.
 Customers can shop on any Pargo partner website and then select to pick up the order from the location most convenient to them.
 This could be their local Caltex, Spar, Clicks, Lewis or even the convenience store on the corner.